Edward Norton discovers Pocahontas is his 12th great-grandmother

 "This just makes you realize what a small piece of the whole human story you are," Norton said.

 According to the writings of Captain John Smith, Pocahontas saved his life after he had been captured by the Powhatan and was set to be executed.
 Before he could be killed, in Smith's telling, Pocahontas placed her head on top of his, preventing his execution.
-There is, however, some historical debate as to whether this event ever really occurred, according to NPS.
+There is, however, some historical debate as to whether this event ever really occurred, the park service notes.

 After later being captured by the English, Pocahontas met widower John Rolfe and the two married.
-In 1614, she converted to Christianity, was baptized "Rebecca" and the pair had a baby named Thomas, according to NPS.
+In 1614, she converted to Christianity, was baptized "Rebecca," and the pair had a baby named Thomas.
 The family moved to England in 1616.

-Norton's episode, which also featured Julia Roberts, kicked off season nine of the show on Tuesday.
+Norton's episode, which also featured Julia Roberts, kicked off Season 9 of the show on Tuesday.

 for more features.